freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/blocks/learn-how-to-use-modal-verbs/67d3fccf15badf0cae314d1c.md

 ### --feedback--

-This verb follows `need` to when asking about an action.
+Questo verbo segue `need` quando si chiede di un'azione.

 # --explanation--

-`Need to` is used when asking about necessary actions.
-It is followed by the base form of the verb (`do`).
-For example:
+`Need to` si usa per chiedere quali azioni sono necessarie. È seguito dalla forma base del verbo (`do`).
+Per esempio:

-- `We need to do more testing before releasing the app.` - It is necessary to test the app before launching it.
+- `We need to do more testing before releasing the app.` - È necessario testare l'app prima di lanciarla.

-- `We need to do some updates to fix the bugs.` - It is necessary to update the system to solve problems.
+- `We need to do some updates to fix the bugs.` - È necessario aggiornare il sistema per risolvere i problemi.

 # --scene--